 Where each social platform is now

-If you conduct an audit, only to find you're not really clear on what's working—that’s ok!
+If you conduct a social media audit, only to find you're not really clear on what's working—that’s ok!
 Your calendar will also have a way for you to report and track data, so you can continuously improve your process moving forward.

 Now that you have a plan for which channels to focus on, and you know how your posts are currently doing, it's time to build out your social media content calendar.
 If you started with our free template, you likely already have a pretty good baseline for tracking the essentials.
 To take things a step further, use metadata in your social media calendar tool to track additional details—like which hashtags you're using, which channels you're posting on, the specific time the posts will go live, target audience, relevant @-mentions, and more.